Ekryd/sortgraphql/CONTRIBUTING.md

 Please add the following information.
   * What do you want to achieve / What is the purpose?
-  * Which version of SortPom are you using (if relevant)?
+  * Which version of SortGraphQL are you using (if relevant)?
-  * What is the configuration of SortPom (if relevant)?
+  * What is the configuration of SortGraphQL (if relevant)?

 ### Error issues